Translations

 At 5:10 PM, I had managed to set up my wife’s new LG phone the rest of the way.
 Once again, I won.
 Modern technology lost.

 The weather was warm, but it would have been a good day to hike.
-I should have hiked in the woods, instead of around “Wally World.”
+I should have hiked in the woods instead of around “Wally World.”
 My right foot and knee took the pounding on all that concrete and tile much better than I thought.
-I was glad to get off all that hard surface area, however, since the right footstep still feels different.
-Day by day, the footstep gets closer to normal – very slowly.
+I was glad to get off all those hard surfaces, since my right footstep still feels different.
+Day by day, the footstep gets closer to normal very slowly.

 Sunday, November 15, 2020